dmsuehir/transformers/docs/source/en/perf_train_cpu_many_k8s.md

             emptyDir:
               medium: Memory
 ```
 To run this example, update the yaml based on the nodes in your cluster.
-Use `kubectl get nodes` and
+Use `kubectl get nodes` (or ask your cluster
-`kubectl describe node <node name>` to find the number of available nodes, node labels, and the CPU and memory capacity
+admin for a list of nodes available to you) and `kubectl describe node <node name>` to find the number of available
-of the nodes.
+nodes, node labels, and the CPU and memory capacity of the nodes.

 The CPU resource limits/requests in the yaml are defined in
 [cpu units](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu) where 1 CPU
 unit is equivalent to 1 physical CPU core or 1 virtual core (depending on whether the node is a physical host or a VM).
 The amount of CPU and memory limits/requests defined in the yaml should be less than the amount of available CPU/memory
 capacity on a single machine.
-It is usually a good idea to not use the entire machine's capacity in order to leave
+It is usually a good idea to not use the entire machine's capacity in order to leave some
-some resources for the kubelet and OS.
+resources for the kubelet and OS.
 In order to get ["guaranteed"](https://kubernetes.io/docs/concepts/workloads/pods/pod-qos/#guaranteed)
 [quality of service](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/) for the worker pods,
 set the same CPU and memory amounts for both the resource limits and requests.